 6b: The AMF forwards the PIN message to P-NF in Npnf_Notify.

 7: The PEMCF send PIN successful authentication to PINE.
-The AF verifies that the PINE ID and whether is authorise dot be added to the PIN network.
+The PEMC verifies that the PINE ID and whether is authorised to be added to the PIN network.

 8: The P-NF updates the PIN context adding the PINE ID to the PIN network identified by PIN ID.